Atoms for signed permutations: Rank functions

-\begin{corollary} If $z \in \I(W_n)$ then $(\cA(z)^{-1},<_A)$, $(\cA(z)^{-1},<_B)$, and $(\cA(z)^{-1},\ll_B)$ are graded. \end{corollary}
+\begin{corollary} If $z \in \I(\W_n)$ then $(\cA(z)^{-1},<_A)$, $(\cA(z)^{-1},<_B)$, and $(\cA(z)^{-1},\ll_B)$ are graded. \end{corollary}

 A notable property of $(\cA(z)^{-1},<_B)$ and $(\cA(z)^{-1},\ll_B)$, apparent in Example~\ref{intro-ex} and Figure~\ref{fig2}, is that these connected, graded posets have unique elements of maximal rank.
-To prove that this holds in general, we are lead to consider a third variation of the covering relation $\vartriangleleft_B$.
+To prove that this holds in general, we introduce a third variation of the covering relation $\vartriangleleft_B$.

-Define $\bcov$ as the relation on $n$-letters words which has $v\bcov w$ if for some indices $1 \leq i < j < n$ and some positive numbers $a,b,c$ it holds that $v_k = w_k$ for $k \notin \{ i,j,j+1\}$ while \be v_iv_jv_{j+1} = \bar c a \bar b,\quad w_iw_jw_{j+1} = \bar a b \bar c,\quand \max\{ |w_1|,|w_2|,\dots,|w_{j-1}|\} = a <b<c.\ee Equivalently, we have $\cdots \bar c \cdots a\bar b \cdots \bcov \cdots \bar a \cdots b\bar c \cdots$ whenever the corresponding ellipses mask identical subsequences and $0<a<b<c$ and all hidden letters to the left of $a$ in the first word (equivalently, to the left of $b$ in the second word) have absolute value less than $a$.
+Define $\bcov$ to be the relation on $n$-letters words that has $v\bcov w$ if for some indices $1 \leq i < j < n$ and some positive numbers $a,b,c$ it holds that $v_k = w_k$ for $k \notin \{ i,j,j+1\}$ while \be v_iv_jv_{j+1} = \bar c a \bar b,\quad w_iw_jw_{j+1} = \bar a b \bar c,\quand \max\{ |w_1|,|w_2|,\dots,|w_{j-1}|\} = a <b<c.\ee Equivalently, we have $\cdots \bar c \cdots a\bar b \cdots \bcov \cdots \bar a \cdots b\bar c \cdots$ whenever the corresponding ellipses mask identical subsequences and it holds that $0<a<b<c$ and all hidden letters to the left of $a$ in the first word (equivalently, to the left of $b$ in the second word) have absolute value less than $a$.
 As usual, we apply this relation to signed permutations via their one-line representations.

-\begin{proposition} Let $z \in \I(W_n)$.
-Suppose $v,w \in W_n$ are such that $v\bcov w$.
+\begin{proposition} Let $z \in \I(\W_n)$.
+Suppose $v,w \in \W_n$ are such that $v\bcov w$.
 Then $v \in \cA(z)^{-1}$ if and only if $w \in \cA(z)^{-1}$, and if this holds then $\rank_B(w) = \rank_B(v) +1$. \end{proposition}

 \begin{proof} Let $1\leq i < j <n$ be such that \eqref{bcov-eq} holds.
 We prove the result by induction on $i+j$.
 Our argument relies on two base cases.
 When $i = j-1 =1$, the result follows from Lemma~\ref{<B-lem} and Proposition~\ref{brank-prop} since $ \bar c \bar b \bar a \vartriangleleft_B \bar c a \bar b $ and $ \bar c \bar b \bar a \vartriangleleft_B b\bar c\hs \bar a \vartriangleleft_A \bar a b \bar c $ for any $0<a<b<c$.
 When $i=j-1=2$ the lemma follows similarly from the fact that if $0<a<b<c<d$ then $\bar d \bar c \bar b \bar a \vartriangleleft_B \bar d b \bar c\hs \bar a \vartriangleleft_A \bar d \bar a b \bar c \vartriangleleft_B a \bar d b \bar c$ and $\bar d \bar c \bar b \bar a \vartriangleleft_B c \bar d \hs \bar b \bar a \vartriangleleft_A \bar b c \bar d \bar a\vartriangleleft_A \bar b \bar a c \bar d \vartriangleleft_B a \bar b c \bar d$.